Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

     └── credit.py
 ```

-Let's consider a second, similar situation.
-How do we import a module that is inside a different folder, but within the same package?

 Imagine that our package had a folder called `payment` under `ride_share_app` (with an `__init__.py` file), and `payment` had the modules `cash.py` and `credit.py`.
 Inside either `cash.py` or `credit.py`, we can access the `Driver` identifier in `driver.py` as:

 ```python
 from ..driver import Driver
 ```

-We added another `.` at the beginning, which tells Python to look up one folder.
+We added another `.` at the beginning, which tells Python to look up one additional folder.
 In principle, we can preface the name we give to `from` with as many `.`s as needed to move us up through folders in the package.

 ### Importing With `from` Works for All Import Methods